-- 1. tapping rate (primary outcome measure) tapping rate (primary outcome measure) [n]
+- tapping rate (primary outcome measure) tapping rate (primary outcome measure) [n]

 - 2. tapping rate variability [%]

 - 3. tapping intensity

 - a. normal force applied [N]

 - b. maximal force generation rate [N/s]

 - c. inter tap interval [sec]

 The Finger Tapping Test is sensitive in Premanifest HD near onset in the Predict-HD database, and has the largest longitudinal effect size for all measures in the cognitive battery for Predict-HD.
 The addition of the force-related variables may enhance the sensitivity of the test.
-In Track-HD, we include both the Predict-HD version for the purpose of replication and because we wanted to ensure the best chance of replicating the substantial longitudinal effect size, and we add this force transducer-based version to allow examination of the comparability and relative sensitivity of the two task formats-this will be invaluable for informing future studies.
+Furthermore, the test can be modified to make it more sensitive by adding a cognitive load (see Speeded Tapping with Cognitive Load).